Vertu Motors: Partnerships

-Vertu also operates a number of partnerships in football, the biggest of which saw it named as the Official Car Dealer of the English Football League in November 2023, with the EFL Trophy being referred to as the Bristol Street Motors Trophy for the 2023/24 season group stage and the Vertu trophy for the knock-out rounds.
+Vertu was also named as the Official Car Dealer of the English Football League in November 2023.
+The multi-year deal saw the EFL Trophy being referred to as the Bristol Street Motors Trophy for the 2023/24 season before it was rebranded as the Vertu Trophy midway through the following season as part of the brand consolidation.

-As part of Vertu's brand consolidation, the competition was then renamed as the Vertu Trophy in November 2024.

-The company also has long-running partnerships with a number of clubs, including Burnley FC, Sunderland FC and Plymouth Argyle, whilst in December 2024, it signed a multi-year strategic partnership agreement with Birmingham City F.C.
-Previous football partners include the likes of Middlesbrough FC, Hearts and Hibernian FC.

 Vertu sponsors the Newcastle Eagles basketball team, whose home stadium is now called the Vertu Motors Arena, whilst it has a relationship with the Scottish side Caledonia Gladiators.

-Cricket relationships with Yorkshire County Cricket Club., Nottinghamshire County Cricket Club and Somerset County Cricket Club - as well as a deal with Exeter Chiefs Rugby Club - round out an expansive sports portfolio.
+Cricket relationships with Yorkshire County Cricket Club., Nottinghamshire County Cricket Club and Edgbaston - as well as a deal with Exeter Chiefs Rugby Club - round out an expansive sports portfolio.

-Vertu sponsors two entertainment venues; a founding partner of Co-op Live in Manchester and has naming rights over the atrium area known as Vertu Place. and is also a partner of the Newcastle Theatre Royal.
+Vertu sponsors two entertainment venues, being a founding partner of Co-op Live in Manchester where it has naming rights over the atrium area known as Vertu Place.
+The company is also a partner of the Newcastle Theatre Royal.